 He used a leaf to cover his eyes

 A fancy dress parade was to follow the carnival.
 The Carnival comprised of floats and majorettes, brass bands, boy scouts, tumble tots and brownies not forgetting the women’s institute and the natty knitters.
 The music blared from speakers followed by dancing dwarves; who were following snow white on her bed.
 The shop doorways lined with stalls, mulled wine, hot soup, cards, gifts and all manner of cakes and crafts for sale.

 They paraded through the town twice, full of fun and revelry.
-The floats were to be judged and prizes given, collections for the hospice and the homeless had been going on several days before, and at the event.
-The parade culminated in the turning on of the Christmas lights; by some vacant reality television star that no one remembered.
+The floats were to be judged and prizes awarded.
+Collections for the hospice and the homeless had been going on several weeks before, and at the event.
+The parade culminated in the turning on of the Christmas lights by some vacant reality television star; that no one remembered.

-As a watcher, I stood out, not dressed fancy or otherwise, in fact, all the clothes I owned were on my person.
-I hoped as one of the aforementioned recipients of the collections I would be given a few bits… to ease my bones in the late Autumnal weather, knowing it was only going to get colder and harder sleeping rough…
+As a watcher, I stood out, not dressed fancy or otherwise.Because of the cold all the clothes I owned I wore.
+As one of the recipients of the collections, I thought a few scraps of food would be given me, a few bits … to ease my bones in the late Autumnal weather.
+Especially knowing it was only going to get colder and harder sleeping rough.

-I wasn’t given the soup or mulled wine, I was scowled at when I asked for a sleeping bag or a scarf.
-In fact, I was not looked in the eye by anyone… I wondered what people thought their money would do, how much it would help a man like me, down on his luck, shabby and cold wearing a disguise like autumn.
+I wasn’t given any soup or mulled wine.
+The vicar scowled and turned away when I asked for a sleeping bag and a scarf.
+No eye contact was made, no smile thrown my way.
+I wondered what people thought their money would do, how much it would help … a man like me.
+Someone down on his luck, shabby, hungry and cold; wearing a disguise like autumn.